Guide Book

 A printed copy of the Guide Book is available in our gift shop and online, here.

 Thomas Cole lived here with his family.
 Through his art and writing he advocated for the preservation of the landscape.
-His paintings inspired the first major art movement of the U.S., known as the Hudson River School.
+His paintings inspired a major art movement of the U.S., known as the Hudson River School.

 Objects to Touch, Chairs for Sitting